unjs/unstorage/docs/2.drivers/cloudflare.md

 You need to create a KV namespace.
 See [KV Bindings](https://developers.cloudflare.com/workers/runtime-apis/kv#kv-bindings) for more information.

 **Note:** This driver uses native fetch and works universally!
-For using directly in a cloudflare worker environment, please use `cloudflare-kv-binding` driver for best performance!
+For a direct usage in a cloudflare worker environment, please use `cloudflare-kv-binding` driver for best performance!

 ```js
 import { createStorage } from "unstorage";